thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   \- If you are planning to BYO, please don't forget to bring any plates, cutlery, napkins etc if required.
 Please make sure any cups are **non-breakable**.
 We will provide esky's with ice

-  \- Bottled drinks such as champagne, cruisers, beers etc are fine.
-Red wine and straight bottles of spirits are not permitted, but you are welcome to bring along pre-mix spirits in bottles/cans.
+  \- Bottled drinks such as champagne, cruisers, beers etc are fine. **Red wine and straight bottles of spirits are not permitted**, but you are welcome to bring along pre-mix spirits in bottles/cans.

   \- Please let us know if you wish to use the BBQ.
 We will provide tongs and oil.

-  \- We welcome any attire on board the vessels so please dress however you feel comfortable, winter evenings a jacket is advisable.
-Shoes will need to be slipped off prior to boarding :)
+  \- We welcome any attire on board the vessels so please dress however you feel comfortable, winter evenings a jacket is advisable. **Shoes will need to be slipped off prior to boarding :)**

   \- If you are sailing during the day and are planning to go for a swim or enjoy our complimentary beach activities, don't forget your beach towel, swimmers and sunscreen (slip, slop, slap!)